 External Comparison of Approach

-The MEN dataset (Bruni et al., 2014) contains cue-cue pairs of English words rating for similarity by Amazon Mechanical Turk participants.
+The MEN dataset (Bruni et al., 2014) contains cue-cue pairs of English words rating for similarity by Amazon Mechanical Turk participants for stimuli taken from the McRae feature norms (McRae et al., 2005)..
 In their rating task, participants were shown two cue-cue pairs and asked to select the more related pair of the two presented.
 Each pair was rated by 50 participants, and thus, a score of 50 indicates high relatedness, while a score of 0 indicates no relatedness.
 A range of relatedness values were selected from this dataset with overlapping cues from Buchanan et al. (2019), and these values were compared to the cosine calculated between cues using the bag of words method.
 The correlation between cosine on the processed data and the MEN ratings was r=.69, 95% CI .61, .76, N = 179, indicating considerable agreement between raters and cosine values.

 Future Directions

-Generally, coding ontology is cumbersome on the researcher, as it is normally performed by hand using a coding schema.
-Wu and Barsalou (2009) developed a hierarchical taxonomy for coding categories as part of the feature listing task, that has been used in several projects, notably the McRae et al. (2005).
+An attractive property of the subjective feature listing task is that it results in transparent representations.
+As a result, many researchers have taken additional steps to group specific types of knowledge together, depending on semantic relations (e.g. taxonomy relations) or their mapping onto distinct brain regions (add ref).
+Typically this involves applying a hand-crafted coding scheme, which requires a substantial effort. .
+One of the common ontologies is the one developed by Wu and Barsalou (2009).
+The ontology is structured as a hierarchical taxonomy for coding categories as part of the feature listing task.
+It hashas been used in several projects, notably the McRae et al. (2005).
 Examples of the categories include taxonomic (synonyms, subordinates), entity (internal components, behavior, spatial relations), situation (location, time), and introspective properties (emotion, evaluation).
 Coding ontology may be best performed systematically with look-up rules of previously decided upon factors, however, clustering analyses may provide a potential avenue to explore categorizing features within the current dataset.
 One limitation to this method the sheer size of the idiosyncratic features as mentioned above, and thus, features smaller in number may be more difficult to group.

 Discussion